 Launching the Application

-This section describes how to launch and use the sample console application.
+This section describes how to launch and use the sample console application.Launching Windows Sample Application

-To launch the sample console application,

-Launching Windows Sample Application

-To launch the Windows sample application, you must run the application.exe file.
+To launch the Windows sample application, you must run the <application>.exe file.
 Select the application.exe file from the application root folder as shown below.